Farlavendi/FastAPI_School_Journal/README.md

-# This is my pet project, a prototype of school journal app.
+# This is my project, a prototype of school journal app.
 *This is its FastAPI based version, you can find Django based one [here](https://github.com/DenisBichuk/Django_School_Journal)*

 ---